Kameeswarar temple: Legend and history

 Kameeswarar temple is located in Villianur, a village on Puducherry - Villupuram main road.
 The temple has a flat entrance tower facing South, and all the shrines of the temple are enclosed in concentric rectangular granite walls.
 The central shrine is approached through pillared halls.
 The central shrine facing East houses the image of Kameeswarar in the form of Lingam (an iconic form of Shiva).
 The shrine of KokilambaAmman, facing South, is located in separate shrine around the first precinct.
 The central shrine is approached through a Mahamandapam and Arthamandapam.
-As in other Shiva temples in South India, the shrines of Vinayaka, Murugan, Navagraha, Chandekeswara and Durga are located around the precinct of the main shrine.
+As in other Shiva temples in South India, the shrines of Vinayaka, Murugan, Navagraha, Chandikeswara and Durga are located around the precinct of the main shrine.
 The second precinct has the temple tank and a garden around the periphery of the compound wall.

 Literary mention

 U V Swaminatha Iyer, the great Tamil scholar obtained the palm manuscripts from his French friend Mulian Vensam and published the book in 1940 titled Villai Puranam written by Veeraraghava Kavi.
 Arunachala Kavi has written verses revering the importance of the deity Muthukumaraswamy of the temple in the book Villai Muthukumarar Pillai Tamil.
 Kanchipuram Sababathi Mudaliyar has published a book called Kuyilammai Malai about the temple.
 There are inscriptions in the temple indicating the establishment of Saiva Math by Meignana Maamunigal Swamigal.